Wattle Range

 An assessment of population growth drivers in Wattle Range reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wattle Range's population is 3,687 as of November 2025.
-This shows an increase of 217 people since the 2021 Census, which reported a population of 3,470.
-The change was inferred from ABS's estimated resident population of 3,644 in June 2024 and additional validated new addresses since the Census date.
+Wattle Range's population was around 3,746 as of Feb 2026.
+This figure represents an increase of 276 people since the 2021 Census, which reported a population of 3,470.
+The change is inferred from ABS' estimated resident population of 3,636 in June 2024 and an additional 49 validated new addresses since the Census date.
 This results in a density ratio of 1.6 persons per square kilometer.
-Wattle Range's growth of 6.3% since the 2021 census exceeded the SA3 area's growth of 5.4%.
-Population growth was primarily driven by interstate migration, contributing approximately 46.2% of overall population gains.
+Wattle Range's growth of 8.0% since the 2021 census exceeded the SA3 area (6.9%) and the Rest of SA, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 46.2% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Considering projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated.
-The area is expected to grow by 101 persons to 2041, reflecting a gain of 1.4% in total over the 17 years, based on the latest annual ERP population numbers.
+The area is expected to grow by 101 persons to 2041, reflecting a reduction of 0.2% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population